-As of September 30, 2023, the City is involved in four (4) pollution remediation obligating events as follows:
+As of September 30, 2024, the City is involved in four (4) pollution remediation obligating events as follows:

 a) Biltmore Golf Course - In August 2003, the City received a Notice of Violation (NOV) from Miami-Dade County Regulatory and Economic Resources (RER) that documented contamination found in an onsite soakage pit and an adjacent monitoring well.
 The City through its consultant proposed a natural background study for arsenic, in addition to a supplemental site assessment report (SSAR) to address the contamination found in the identified areas.
 The City completed Phases 1 and 2 of this project which consisted of source removal of contaminated soil and placement of an engineering control in the vicinity of the maintenance building.
 The City submitted a Source Removal Report documenting the source removal in September 2015, followed by the filing of a Restrictive Covenant and Engineering Control Implementation Report in 2016.
-In RER's response letter dated September 8, 2016, it required removal of additional soil and groundwater monitoring wells as well as submission of certain control and implementation reports.
-As of September 30, 2023, the City is coordinating with RER on the plans for the removal of an additional two feet of contaminated soil.
-The City estimates the remaining costs for this entire obligating event to be \$130,000.
+In RER's response letter dated September 8,

+2016, it required removal of additional soil and groundwater monitoring wells as well as submission of certain control and implementation reports.
+As of September 30, 2024, the City is coordinating with RER on the plans, requirements and scope of activities for the removal of an additional two feet of contaminated soil, air monitoring, and site restoration.